desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 | Raw-HD*      | Raw-HD             |

-\*Haven't figured out what to do with these yet.
+\*Haven't figured out what to do with these yet so I left them as-is.